-Forest Service
+Forest Service (FS)

-5 The US Forest Service has responsibility for all aspects of its aviation program, 6 including aviation policy development, aircraft acquisition, and maintenance 7 management.
-In addition, the USFS has operational responsibility including 8 development of aviation procedures and standards, as well as functional 9 oversight of aviation assets and facilities, accident investigation, and aircraft and 10 pilot inspection.
+- The FS has responsibility for all aspects of its aviation program, including aviation policy development, aircraft acquisition, and maintenance management. - 7 In addition, the FS has operational responsibility including development of - 8 aviation procedures and standards, as well as functional oversight of aviation - 9 assets and facilities, accident investigation, and aircraft and pilot inspection.

-The National Aviation Officer (NAO) is responsible to the Director of Fire and Aviation Management (Aviation) for the management and supervision of the National Headquarters Office in Washington DC, and the detached Boise Aviation Unit.
-The NAO provides leadership, support and coordination for national and regional aviation programs and operations.
-(Refer to FSM 5704.22 for list of responsibilities.)
-The National Aviation Operations Officer (NAOO) reports to the NAO, and oversees the detached Boise Aviation Unit, and is responsible for all operational aspects of the aviation program.
+- 11 The Assistant Director, Aviation, is responsible to the Director of Fire and - 12 Aviation Management for the management and supervision of the National - 13 Headquarters Office in Washington DC, and the detached Aviation Unit in - 14 Boise.
+The AD, Aviation provides leadership, support and coordination for - national and regional aviation programs and operations.
+(Refer to FSM 5704.22 - 16 for list of responsibilities.) - 17 The Branch Chief, Aviation Operations reports to the AD, Aviation, and is - 18 responsible for national aviation operational management and oversight.